Azure/azure-workload-identity/docs/book/src/installation/self-managed-clusters/oidc-issuer.md

 # OpenID Connect Issuer

 Azure AD Workload Identity and Azure Active Directory (AAD) leverages an authentication protocol called OpenID Connect (OIDC) to securely exchange a cryptographically signed Kubernetes service account token for an AAD token.
-Your workload can then consume the AAD token to access Azure cloud resources via the Azure SDK or MSAL.
+Your workload can then consume the AAD token to access Azure cloud resources via the Azure Identity SDKs or the Microsoft Authentication Library (MSAL).

-In the case of self-managed clusters, cluster administrator will have to manually set up an OIDC-compliant issuer URL and upload various documents to a public endpoint.
-The following table describes the documents that are required for the Azure AD Workload Identity webhook to work:
+In the case of self-managed clusters, administrator will have to manually provide the cluster's service account issuer URL, which should comply with the [OpenID specification][4].
+The following table describes the required OIDC issuer endpoints for Azure AD Workload Identity:

 | Endpoint                                            | Description                                                                                                      |
 | --------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- |